MaplePHP/Query/README.md

 - Input value: array("firstname" => "John", "lastname" => "Doe");
 - Output value:  {"firstname":"John","lastname":"Doe"}

 The default values vary based on whether it is a table column, a condition in a WHERE clause, or a value to be set.
-For instance, columns default to enclose set to false, whereas for WHERE or SET inputs, it defaults to true.
+For instance, if expecting a table columns, the default is not to enclose value with quotes, whereas for WHERE or SET inputs, it defaults is to enclose the values.
 Regardless, every value defaults to **prep**, **encode** and **jsonEncode** being set to **true**.